oddacious/oddacious.github.io/_posts/2019-02-09-proper_scoring_rules.md

 We could adapt the logarithmic rule to support a lexicographic comparison.
 If we are comparing two forecasters, choose the forecaster with the fewer number of infinite penalties.
 If they have the same number of infinite penalties (including having 0 each), then evaluate on logarithmic loss of the remaining predictions.
-In this way we effectively “cancel out” the infinite penalties.
+In this way we effectively "cancel out" the infinite penalties.
 This breaks our likelihood interpretation and ruins the ratio of likelihoods, but at least we would still have a rule for comparisons.

 ## Conclusion

-I’ve warmed up to MSE as a practical choice, but I still prefer log loss in probabilistic settings.
+I've warmed up to MSE as a practical choice, but I still prefer log loss in probabilistic settings.
 It has a strong information theory foundation.
-It also fits a gambler’s use case, which is one of the historical foundations of probability.
-As Roulston and Smith describe, about a log loss formulation that they label ignorance, “a house setting odds based on a minimum Brier score model will be expected to lose money to a gambler using the model with lower ignorance".
+It also fits a gambler's use case, which is one of the historical foundations of probability.
+As Roulston and Smith describe, about a log loss formulation that they label ignorance, "a house setting odds based on a minimum Brier score model will be expected to lose money to a gambler using the model with lower ignorance".
 I'll stay on the side of the gamblers who don't lose money.